Karthekeyan059/weather_app/README.md

+#WEATHER APP

+Weather app created using react js and OpenWeather API Integration Search any city name and it provides :
+  ---Humidity
+  ---Speed
+  ---Pressure
+  ---Visibility
+  ---Sunrise
+  ---Sunset

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.